haihan-yu/math-for-macro/README.md

 ## Author

 The course material was developed by [Pascal Michaillat](https://www.pascalmichaillat.org/).
 It was initially developed for EC400 at the [London School of Economics](https://www.lse.ac.uk) and then revised for ECON2080 at [Brown University](https://www.brown.edu).

+## License

+The content of this repository is licensed under the terms of the Creative Commons Attribution 4.0 International License ([CC BY 4.0](http://creativecommons.org/licenses/by/4.0/)).